Adrian Peterson Could Face NFL Suspension After Admitting He Still Uses A Belt To Spank His Son

 “I had to discipline my son and spank him the other day with a belt,” Peterson told Master Tesfatsion of Bleacher Report.

-As Pro Football Talk reported, the admission is likely to get the attention of the NFL, which has suspended players for allegations of domestic abuse without convictions, even if the charges are dropped.
+As Pro Football Talk reported, the admission is likely to get the attention of the NFL, which has suspended players for allegations of domestic abuse without convictions — even if the charges are dropped.
 As the report noted, the league had notified Peterson that he would be reinstated on the condition that he undergo counseling and a treatment program.
 The league mandated that Peterson commit “to your counseling and rehabilitative effort, properly care for your children, and have no further violations of law or league policy.”

-At the time, the league praised the new, much stricter policy that gave much more leeway to the NFL to dole out punishment.
+At the time, the league praised the new, much stricter policy.
+It was one that gave much more leeway to the NFL to dole out punishment.

-“With considerable assistance from the many people and organizations we consulted, NFL ownership has endorsed an enhanced policy that is significantly more robust, thorough, and formal,” Commissioner Roger Goodell said at the time (via NFL.com).
+“With considerable assistance from the many people and organizations we consulted, NFL ownership has endorsed an enhanced policy that is significantly more robust, thorough, and formal,” Commissioner Roger Goodell said at the time, via NFL.com.

 “We now have a layered evaluation process to take into account a diversity of expert views.
 This will better enable us to make appropriate decisions and ensure accountability for everyone involved in the process.”

 This is revolting.
 I was shocked with how quickly ppl were willing to forget the details of the previous incidents – bruises & lashes lasting for days.
 On a 4 YEAR OLD.